 Flu Season Isn’t Over Yet.
 Here’s How to Avoid Getting Sick.

-If you haven’t yet received the flu vaccine, you should still get one.
-Seniors and young children, in particular, should get a flu shot because they have a higher risk of complications if they get sick.
+If you haven’t yet received a flu shot, you should still get one at a primary care physician’s office or any of the eight CareSpot Urgent Care – Orlando Health centers.
+Seniors, pregnant women, those with chronic health conditions and young children — along with their caregivers and family members — should get a flu shot because these groups have a higher risk of complications if they become sick.

 - Stay away: If you can, avoid close contact with people who are sick.